 To help achieve those goals faster, you may want to set up an automatic transfer from your checking account into your savings account on the same day each month (perhaps after your paycheck gets deposited).
 It’s perfectly fine to start small–even small monthly deposits will add up over time.

 The higher the interest rate, the faster your savings will grow.
 That’s why it can be worthwhile to do some research into which institutions and which types of savings accounts are paying the highest rates.

 Some options you may want to look into include: A high-interest savings account, money market account, Certificate of Deposit (CD), checking and savings account, or an online savings account.

 Savings accounts generally aren’t designed for making frequent transactions.
 Instead, their main purpose is to provide a safe place to store money for the medium- to long-term.
 This is one of the key differences between checking and savings accounts.

 Savings accounts still allow you to have access to your money, of course.
 To avoid exceeding transaction limits, you can visit the bank in person or use the ATM to make withdrawals or initiate transfers (since these transactions typically don’t count towards transaction caps).

-Another savings option you may want to consider is opening a cash management account, such as SoFi Money®.
+Another savings option you may want to consider is opening a checking and savings account, such as SoFi Checking and Savings

-SoFi Money allows you to earn competitive interest, spend, and save all in one place.
-And, SoFi Money doesn’t charge excessive transaction fees, monthly fees, or other account fees.
+SoFi Checking and Savings allows you to earn competitive interest, spend, and save all in one place.
+And, SoFi Checking and Savings doesn’t charge excessive transaction fees, monthly fees, or other account fees.
 Plus, you can access your money at 55,000+ (fee-free) ATMs worldwide.